bergesinstitute/graf-method/book-4-unit-2.md

 > *Cuando no mencionamos a la persona (*a Juan, a mi primo,* etc.) siempre preferimos usar el pronombre de OD, y no el pronombre de objeto de preposición (*a mí, a ti, a él,* etc.).
 Decimos: *Yo te llamo.* No decimos: *Yo llamo a ti.*

-When we do not mention the person (*a Juan, a mi primo,* etc.) we always prefer to use the DO pronoun, and not the pronoun for the object of a preposition (*a mí, a ti, a él,* etc.).
+> *💂 When we do not mention the person (*a Juan, a mi primo,* etc.) we always prefer to use the DO pronoun, and not the pronoun for the object of a preposition (*a mí, a ti, a él,* etc.).
 We say: *Yo te llamo.* We do not say: *Yo llamo a ti.*

 > La Real Academia Española acepta el uso de *le* como pronombre de objeto directo para persona de sexo masculino: *Juan le llama.* No recomendamos usar esta forma.
 Es más fácil usar *lo/la* para OD y reservar *le* para OI (ver página siguiente).

-The Real Academia Española accepts the use of *le* as a direct object pronoun for a masculine person: *Juan le llama.*
+> 💂 The Real Academia Española accepts the use of *le* as a direct object pronoun for a masculine person: *Juan le llama.*
 We do not recommend using this form.
 It is easier to use *lo/la* for DO and reserve *le* for IO (see next page).

 # Pronombres de objeto indirecto (OI) en español.
 Indirect object (IO) pronouns in Spanish.

+## Pronombres

 Los objetos indirectos normalmente son personas.
 Estos son los pronombres.

-Indirect objects are usually people.
+💂 Indirect objects are usually people.
 These are the pronouns.

     Me